wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Output: KO2EC.list.RData (R data file linking KO IDs and EC), EC2CMPD.lists.RData (R data file linking EC IDs and compounds), KO2CMPD.lists.RData (R data file linking KO IDs and compounds)
 ```

 - Generate link information between KOs and the metabolite IDs in the metabolome.txt file.
+- Before running this, we should first create a file matching the IDs from metabolome data and MetaCyc compounds, this was done through 1) ID conversion (i.e. use the Compound ID Conversion utility in metaboanalyst https://www.metaboanalyst.ca/), and 2) using 100% compound structure match by open babel (https://openbabel.org/wiki/Main_Page).
+Then we can run this step to link KO IDs to the metabolite IDs in the metabolomic data.

 ```
 Input: cmpd2metabo.txt (curated matching information between metabolite IDs and MetaCyc compound IDs), KO2CMPD.lists.RData (generated from above step)